DheaCinb/indonesia-poverty-clustering-2023/README.md

 # indonesia-poverty-clustering-2023
-**This project is an implementation of an undergraduate thesis that aims to analyze poverty data in Indonesia, build clustering models using K-Means and Bisecting K-Means, compare the performance of both algorithms, and visualize the results through charts and geographic maps of Indonesia.
-The clustering results are intended to help understand the characteristics and patterns of poverty across cities/regencies, supporting government decision-making.**
+**Project Overview**
+**This project analyzes poverty data across cities and regencies in Indonesia using clustering techniques.**
+**Two clustering algorithms, K-Means and Bisecting K-Means, are implemented and compared to identify patterns and characteristics of poverty across regions.
+The results are visualized through statistical charts and geographic maps of Indonesia.**
+**The insights from this analysis aim to support data-driven decision-making, particularly in understanding regional poverty profiles for policy evaluation and planning.**

 **Tools :**
 - Excel (initial data processing)